Tobiasltd/abn-meal-app/backend/README.md

 ## 1.1 Project Overview

 The ABN Meal App Backend is a project created as part of the interview process to showcase the developer's skills.
-The project has limited features and its main objective is to retrieve data from the open weather map API.
+The project has limited features and its main objective is to retrieve data from The Meal DB API.

 The project is built using Nestjs and TypeScript technologies.
 The project also makes use of one external API, which is The Meal DB API.